ugyen27/ugyen27/README.md

 - 📫 How to reach me **12190038.gcit@rub.edu.bt**

-- ⚡ Fun fact **Beside coding, I also read books a play guitar 🎸 and  sing songs **
+- ⚡ Fun fact **Beside coding, I also read books, play guitar 🎸 and love to sing songs **